 Though we have those who portray gentlemen, we are looking primarily for those who will shoulder muskets as "middle class" farmers, townsmen, mechanics, tradesmen, etc. and thus the following clothing list.
 It emphasizes versatility, utility and commonality.

 Coat: This may have a collar or be collarless.
-A civilian style common to the 1750s to 1760s would be suitable for either Rev. War or F&I War.
+A civilian style common to the 1750s to 1760s would be suitable for an older man though 1770s styles are preferred.
+Current styles of the 1770s should always be the choice for younger men.
 The cloth should be wool or linen and of a "basic" color such as blue, brown, grey, green or black.
-The buttons should be self-fabric covered or pewter.
+The buttons should be self-fabric covered or pewter or possibly even brass or copper.
 Despite what you might have seen in movies, most men didn't typically go about in public without a coat.
-(Alternative: Period style jacket)
+(Alternative to a Coat: Period style jacket aka sleeved weskit)

-Breeches: For the Revolutionary War drop-front is the more common style though fly-front is still used.
+Breeches: For the Revolutionary War drop-front is by far the more common style though fly-front is still occasionally used.
 For F&I War fly front is by far more common though the drop-front style is proven to date to the early 1750s.
 Breeches should be of wool, heavy linen, heavy cotton or a linen/cotton blend.
-Leather is also acceptable.
-Choose basic, muted colors such as brown, black, dark blue, grey, etc. White is also a good choice.
-Buttons may be pewter or fabric covered.
-(Alternative: Period style trousers or sailor slops)
+Leather breeches are also acceptable and were quite common at the time.
+Choose white or basic, muted colors such as brown, tan, black, dark blue, forest green, grey, etc. Buttons may be pewter or fabric covered.
+(Alternative: Period style trousers or sailor slops if appropriate to your character.)

-(Note: The coat, waistcoat and breeches may all be of the same cloth ... or the coat and breeches may match with the waistcoat contrasting ... or the waistcoat and breeches may be of the same cloth with the coat contrasting.
+(Note: For civilian suits the coat, waistcoat and breeches may all be of the same cloth ... or the coat and breeches may match with the waistcoat contrasting ... or the waistcoat and breeches may be of the same cloth with the coat contrasting.
 All three combinations are known to have been worn.)

-Shirt: This should be linen or cotton and for most it should be without ruffles.
+Shirt: Ideally, this should be linen (though we will permit cotton) and for most it should be without ruffles.
 It may have a common style shirt collar or a band collar.
 White, "natural," brown and blue are good choices.

-Neck Stock or Neck Cloth: The best choice would be white linen.
-Cotton is also acceptable.
+Neck Stock or Neck Cloth: The best choices would be white or black linen.
+Cotton and silk are also acceptable.

 Stockings: These may be cotton or wool of any basic color.

-Hat: Tricorns, roundhats with or without one side cocked up and toucques (Liberty caps) are all acceptable.
-They may be untrimmed or have plain, simple trim.
+Hat: Tricorns, roundhats with one side cocked up and toucques (knit caps, Liberty caps, Monmouth Caps) are all acceptable.
+Militia hats may be untrimmed or have plain, simple trim - commonly of black or white.

 Spectacles: If worn, these should be of a period style.